ansible/ansible/docsite/rst/guide_rolling_upgrade.rst

 The ``delegate_to`` and ``with_items`` arguments, used together, cause Ansible to loop over each monitoring server and load balancer, and perform that operation (delegate that operation) on the monitoring or load balancing server, "on behalf" of the webserver.
 In programming terms, the outer loop is the list of web servers, and the inner loop is the list of monitoring servers.

+Note that the HAProxy step looks a little complicated.
+We're using HAProxy in this example because it's freely available, though if you have (for instance) an F5 or Netscaler in your infrastructure (or maybe you have an AWS Elastic IP setup?), you can use modules included in core Ansible to communicate with them instead.
+You might also wish to use other monitoring modules instead of nagios, but this just shows the main goal of the 'pre tasks' section -- take the server out of monitoring, and take it out of rotation.

 The next step simply re-applies the proper roles to the web servers.
 This will cause any configuration management declarations in ``web`` and ``base-apache`` roles to be applied to the web servers, including an update of the web application code itself.
 We don't have to do it this way--we could instead just purely update the web application, but this is a good example of how roles can be used to reuse tasks::

   roles: